YZ1GO/L.EIC023_LBAW_PRJ/README.md

 Changes made to the first submission:
 1. A1 Main Features: Expanded explanations of some mandatory project features and a clearer overview of the S coins system.
 2. A2 User Stories: Refined some user stories to incorporate some missing mandatory features.
+3. A2 Business Rules: Added a business rule (BR11) that restricts buyers to reviewing only products they have purchased, ensuring reviews reflect genuine user experiences.

 ***
 GROUP2435, 04/10/2024